Fjolle/Using-statistical-models-to-assess-the-impact-of-weather-conditions-on-bicycling-behavior/README.md

 I begin the analysis with the discovery of some general trends in the data which will inform the hypothesis creation and guide the analysis.

-Here I illustrate the ten largest bike stations in London in terms of bike capacity.
+Here I illustrate the ten largest bike stations in London in terms of bike capacity which is obtained after sorting the dataset by top counts and truncating it.

 ![Biggest bike stations](https://github.com/albagjonbalajdc/Modeling-bike-journeys-and-weather-in-London/blob/master/Unknown-2.png)